liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-precondition.md

 ## Overview

+Liquibase ships with a large number of standard preconditions such as:

+- tableExists
+- columnExists
+- sqlCheck
+- etc.

+but extensions can provide **_any_** functionality desired.

 When adding support for a new precondition, the interface you are going to implement is [liquibase.precondition.Precondition](https://javadocs.liquibase.com/liquibase-core/liquibase/precondition/Precondition.html){:target="_blank"}.

 Precondition implementations do not need to be thread safe.
 Liquibase will generate a new instance of them each time they are used.